Parjanya: Description

 It is assumed Parjanya is the udder and lightning is the teats of the rain-cow, accordingly rain represents her milk.
-Also he is sometimes considered as a rain-bull controlled by the superior Indra.
+Also, he is sometimes considered as a rain-bull controlled by the superior Indra.
 The thunder is his roar.
 He is the father of arrow or reed which grows rapidly in rainy season.
-He is also considered as a protector of poets and an enemy of flesh-eating fire.
+He is also considered as a protector of enlightenment seekers and an enemy of flesh-eating fire.

 Meanings

 According to his 1965 Sanskrit–English Dictionary, Vaman Shivram Apte gives the following meanings: